 Instrumentation and Control Systems Upgrade coming to Temelin Nuclear Power Plant

-Prague, Czech Republic – Westinghouse Electric and the ČEZ Company signed a landmark nine-year project agreement to upgrade the instrumentation and control (I&C) systems at the Temelin nuclear power plant (NPP).
+Prague, Czech Republic, September 14, 2021 – Westinghouse Electric and the ČEZ Company signed a landmark nine-year project agreement to upgrade the instrumentation and control (I&C) systems at the Temelin nuclear power plant (NPP).
 This agreement represents a major milestone for the clean and reliable energy supply in the Czech Republic and the modernization of its nuclear plant infrastructure.

 Left to right: Patrik Foral, Country Manager (Westinghouse Czech Republic), Tarik Choho, Westinghouse President, EMEA Operating Plant Services, Bohdan Zronek, Chief Nuclear Officer (CEZ)

 “We will replace an integrated complex set of several fully redundant I&C systems that have been operating reliably at Temelin NPP since their original installation in 2000,” said Bohdan Zronek, Member of the ČEZ Management Board and Director of the Nuclear Power Division.
 “This upgrade is a carefully planned step-by-step process of gradual renewal of the existing I&C equipment.
 This improvement will enable us to reach our long-term operation goals.”